juxor/afaq/markdown/secG3.md

 they totally reject the ideas of anarchists with regards to property and economic analysis.
 For example, like all supporters of capitalists they consider rent, profit and interest as valid incomes.
-In contrast, all Anarchists consider these as exploitation and agree with the Tucker when he argued that _"**[w]hoever** contributes to production is alone entitled.
-**What** has no rights that **who** is bound to respect. **What** is a thing.
-**Who** is a person.
+In contrast, all Anarchists consider these as exploitation and agree with Tucker when he argued that _"**[w]hoever** contributes to production is alone entitled. **What** has no rights that **who** is bound to respect. **What** is a thing. **Who** is a person.
 Things have no claims; they exist only to be claimed.
-The possession of a right cannot be predicted of dead material, but only a living person."_ [quoted by Wm.
+The possession of a right cannot be predicted of dead material, but only a living person."_
+[quoted by Wm.
 Gary Kline, **The Individualist Anarchists**, p.
 73]

 This, we must note, is the fundamental critique of the capitalist theory that capital is productive.
 In and of themselves, fixed costs do not create value.
-Rather value is creation depends on how investments are developed and used once in place.
-Because of this the Individualist Anarchists, like other anarchists, considered non-labour derived income as usury, unlike "anarcho"-capitalists.
+Rather, value is created depends on how investments are developed and used once in place and because of this the Individualist Anarchists, like other anarchists, considered non-labour derived income as usury, unlike "anarcho"-capitalists.
 Similarly, anarchists reject the notion of capitalist property rights in favour of possession (including the full fruits of one's